 What Causes Split Ends?

 Before we get into what causes them, let’s answer a more important question – what are split ends?
-Strands of your hair begin to develop split ends when the hair cuticle (outer protective sheath) gets damaged and begins to wear off.
-This leads to the delicate inner layer of your hair to get exposed and weakened or dehydrated, which, in turn, causes split ends.
+Your hair strands begin to develop split ends when the hair cuticle (outer protective sheath) gets damaged and begins to wear off.
+This leads to the delicate inner layer of your hair getting exposed and weakened or dehydrated, which, in turn, causes split ends (1).

 Unfortunately, there are a ton of factors that could be contributing to your split ends malady.
 While you could blame some of it on the harsh environment that you subject your hair to every time you step out of the house, you also need to take a long, hard look at how you yourself are treating (or rather, mistreating) your hair.
-So, here are a few of the most common factors that lead to split ends…
+So, here are a few of the most common factors that lead to hair damage and split end –

 - Not trimming your hair regularly